adamkurth/reborn_dev/doc/source/installation.rst

     pip install --no-deps --editable .

-You should execute the above *from the base directory* of the git repository.
-The ``--editable`` flag in the above means that you usually do not need to reinstall python code when you pull the latest updates the reborn git repository.
-However, it will be necessary to reinstall if Fortran code has changed.

 Setting up OpenCL for GPU computing
 -----------------------------------

 In some cases, |pyopencl| installs via conda without the need for additional steps.
 If you have runtime errors, check if the command ``clinfo`` indicates the presence of a GPU.
 If not, then you might need to install drivers or development toolkits for your specific hardware.
 If ``clinfo`` detects your GPU, then you probably just need to ensure that pyopencl can find an "Installable Client Driver" (ICD) file.
-They are often found in the directory ``/etc/OpenCL/vendors`` -- look for files with the ``.icd`` extension.
+These files are often found in the directory ``/etc/OpenCL/vendors`` -- look there for files with the ``.icd`` extension.
 If you see the file ``pocl.icd``, then you should at least be able to use a CPU as a poor substitute for a GPU.
 Ideally, you will find vendor-specific ICD files such as ``nvidia.icd`` or ``intel.icd``.
 You need to make sure that these files can be found by the |pyopencl| module, which *probably* means that you need to create a symbolic link like this:

 .. code-block:: bash